Please feel free to comment on my review.

 There is a division of two factions between the military and the church at the Cathedral of Power.
 This set up between church and state echoes what society is like today.
 It’s left vague about what this society’s religious beliefs are, but I found interesting and disturbing.

 This story is set in between ‘Arc of Infinity’ and ‘Snakedance’, not long after Tegan recently re-joined the Doctor and Nyssa in the TARDIS.
-But Nyssa and Tegan were left behind in in Amsterdam from ‘The Waters of Amsterdam’, while the Doctor was off elsewhere in ‘Omega’ and ‘The Burning Prince’.
+But Nyssa and Tegan were left behind in in Amsterdam from ‘The Waters of Amsterdam’, while the Doctor was off elsewhere in stories like ‘Omega’ and ‘The Burning Prince’.

 I enjoyed Peter Davison as the Doctor in this story, as he puts in so much energy into his performance.
 Peter’s Doctor is clearly disgruntled for having Tegan back in the TARDIS with him and Nyssa.
 He found it quiet when Tegan wasn’t around and he wonders how he’ll cope with her back.